Kyoto Protocol: Chronology

 1992 – The UN Conference on the Environment and Development is held in Rio de Janeiro.
-It results in the Framework Convention on Climate Change ("FCCC" or "UNFCCC") among other agreements.
+It results in the Framework Convention on Climate Change (UNFCCC) among other agreements.

 1995 – Parties to the UNFCCC meet in Berlin (the 1st Conference of Parties (COP) to the UNFCCC) to outline specific targets on emissions.

 1997 – In December the parties conclude the Kyoto Protocol in Kyoto, Japan, in which they agree to the broad outlines of emissions targets.

 2004 – Russia and Canada ratify the Kyoto Protocol to the UNFCCC bringing the treaty into effect on 16 February 2005.

 2011 – Canada became the first signatory to announce its withdrawal from the Kyoto Protocol.

 2012 – On 31 December 2012, the first commitment period under the Protocol expired.

-Article 2 of the UNFCCC

-Most countries are Parties to the United Nations Framework Convention on Climate Change (UNFCCC).
-Article 2 of the Convention states its ultimate objective, which is to stabilize the concentration of greenhouse gases in the atmosphere "at a level that would prevent dangerous anthropogenic (human) interference with the climate system."

-The natural, technical and social sciences can provide information on decisions relating to this objective including the possible magnitude and rate of future climate changes.
-However, the IPCC has also concluded that the decision of what constitutes "dangerous" interference requires value judgements, which will vary between different regions of the world.
-Factors that might affect this decision include the local consequences of climate change impacts, the ability of a particular region to adapt to climate change (adaptive capacity), and the ability of a region to reduce its GHG emissions (mitigative capacity).
+The official meeting of all states party to the Kyoto Protocol is the annual Conference of the Parties (COP) to the United Nations Framework Convention on Climate Change (UNFCCC).
+The first conference was held in 1995 in Berlin (COP 1).
+The first Meeting of Parties of the Kyoto Protocol (CMP) was held in 2005 in conjunction with COP 11.